GoogleCloudPlatform/community/tutorials/elt-orchestration-dataform.md

 Field partitioning partitions data based on the date or timestamp value in a column.

 For ingestion of events, you'll put data into an ingestion-time partitioned table.
 This is because ingestion time is relevant for processing or re-processing of data received in the past.
-Backfills of historical data can be stored within ingestion-time partitions, as well, based on when they would have arrived.
+Backfills of historical data can be stored in ingestion-time partitions, as well, based on when they would have arrived.

 This tutorial assumes that the system will not receive late-arriving facts from the Wikimedia event stream.
 This